MicrosoftDocs/VBA-Docs/api/Publisher.Shape.WebOptionButton.md

 ## Example

-This example creates a new Web option button and specifies that its default state is selected.
+This example creates a new web option button and specifies that its default state is selected.

 ```vb
 Dim shpNew As Shape